codurance/site/_posts/2016-09-28-when-a-good-architecture-helps-you-in-your-ui-design-iterations.md

 - Clean architecture

 ---
 I’m currently working on an internal app for Codurance, which started as a pet project while I was working with my previous client.
 I started the project with one simple goal: to make it work.
 After six or seven months of trying to put it all together in my spare time, I ended up with a skeleton of a working app.
 However, I wasn't entirely satisfied with my work.
-Even though I had been test-driven all the code and all my ViewControllers were as light as I could imagine, I thought it wasn't enough.
+Even though I had been test-driving all the code and all my ViewControllers were as light as I could imagine, I thought it wasn't enough.
 So I decided to carry out a big refactoring and apply the VIPER architectural pattern.

 ## So what's VIPER?